-1. Corporate Governance - to ensure that the SSC and the Management have established the appropriate organizational process and corporate controls to measure and manage risk across the organization.
+to ensure that the SSC and 1.
+Corporate Governance - Management have established the appropriate the controls organizational process and corporate to measure and manage risk across the organization.

 SSS has established a Risk Management Committee (RMC) responsible for the adoption and oversight of risk management program of the System, in accordance with the guidelines prescribed by the Governance Commission for GOCCs (GCG).
-It also created the Risk Management Division (RMD), under the Actuarial and Risk Management Group (ARMG), which is responsible in ensuring that risk policies are in place among SSS units.
+It also created the Risk Management Division (RMD), under the Actuarial and Risk Management

+Group (ARMG), which is responsible in ensuring that risk policies are in place among SSS units.